dflynn-volpe/recipe-image/README.md

 # recipe-image

 Application for a Recipe website -> finds other recipes with similar rare ingredients

+To enjoy the application, follow these simple steps:

+-Find a URL that holds your latest recipe!
+-Paste the URL into the search bar of our web application -(Optional) If you have dietary restrictions, select them now -Enjoy a list of tasty new recipes that share similar uncommon ingredients

+# With Container installation

 Git clone